ab-anand/Automation-Bots/README.md

  Wolfram Alpha is an online service that answers factual queries directly by computing the answer from externally sourced "curated data".
  Using it's API, this provides various no. of services.

+ - <b>youtube.py</b>
+ The program takes name of a song then it will open your default web-browser and it will play that song on youtube.